gdiaz384/py3TranslateLLM/README.md

         - Removing and/or substituting strings that should not be translated prior to forming paragraphs and prior to submitting text for translation, examples of removed or altered text: [＠クロエ] [r] [repage] [heart].
             - This should help the LLM/NMT understand the submitted text as contiguous 'paragraphs' better.
     - Other translation techniques omit one or all of the above.
 Providing this information _should_ dramatically increase the translation quality when translating context heavy languages, like Japanese.
     - **If translating from context heavy languages, like English, there should not be any or only small differences in translation quality**.
-Just use G-Translate instead for such languages.
     - In addition, substution dictionaries are supported at every step of the translation workflow to fine tune input and output and deal with common mistakes.
 This should result in a further boost in translation quality.
     - The intent is to increase the productivity of translators by cutting down the time required for the most time consuming aspect of creating quality dialogue translations, the editing phase, and to have a program that complements other automated parsing and script extraction programs.
     - Other programs can be used to find and parse small bits of untranslated text in text files and images.
 This program focuses on dialogue.
     - While it is not the emphasis of this program, there is some code to help extract dialogue from certain common formats and then reinsert it automatically after translation including automatic handling of word wrap.
-- For the spreadsheet formats (.csv, xlsx, .xls, .ods):
+- For the spreadsheet formats (.csv, xlsx, .xls, .ods), the following apply when used for translating text:
     - The first row is reserved for headers and is always ignored for data processing otherwise.
-    - The first column must be the raw text.
+    - The first column (1st) must be the raw text.
 Multiple lines within a cell, called 'paragraphs,' are allowed.
         - Paragraph spacing will not be preserved in the output cell, but will instead be regenerated dynamically when writting to the output files based upon the configurable word wrap settings.
             - This behavior can be disabled by setting paragraphDelimiter=newLine or enabling --lineByLineMode (-lbl) mode at runtime.
+    - The second column (2nd) is reserved for the character speaking if a character name can be determined from the raw dialogue.
+        - Feel free to adjust this.
+        - Automatic character name detection is heavily dependent on the settings specified in the parsingSettings.txt file.
-    - The second column is reserved for metadata used by py3TranslateLLM and always ignored otherwise.
+    - The third column (3rd) is reserved for metadata used by py3TranslateLLM.
         - Do not modify the metadata column.
-    - The third column and columns after it are used for the translation engines (KoboldCPP/modelName, DeepL API, DeepL (Web), Sugoi, fairseq).
+    - The fourth column (4th) and columns after it are used for the translation engines (KoboldCPP/modelName, DeepL API, DeepL (Web), fairseq, Sugoi).
         - One translation engine per column.
 If the current translation engine does not exist as a column, it will be added dynamically.
             - KoboldCPP translation engines are in the format `koboldcpp/[modelName]`, therefore changing the model mid-translation will result in a completely new column because different models produce different output.
         - The source content for the translation engine columns is always based on the first column.
-        - The order of the translation engine columns (3+) only matters in the following situation:
+        - The order of the translation engine columns (4+) only matters in the following situation:
             - The column furthest to the right will be preferred when writing back to files (.ks, .ts).
 - .csv files:
+    - The first row is reserved for headers and is always ignored for data processing otherwise.
     - Must use a comma `,` as a delimiter.
     - Entries containing:
         - new line character(s) `\n`, `\r\n`
         - comma(s) `,`
         - must be quoted using two double quotes `"`.
 Example: `"Hello, world!"`
     - Single quotes `'` are not good enough.
 Use double quotes `"`
     - Entries containing more than one double quote `"` within the entry must escape those quotes using a backlash `\` like: `"\"Hello, world!\""`
-        - Whitespace is ignored for `languageCodes.csv`.
+    - Whitespace is ignored for `languageCodes.csv` and for .csv's that contain the untranslated text.
     - Whitespace is preserved for all of the dictionaries.
 - For the text formats used for input (.txt, .ks, .ts), the inbuilt parser will use the user provided settings file to parse the file.
     - A settings file is required when parsing such raw text files.
     - Examples of text file parsing templates can be found under `resources/templates/`.